Go to JSR:

 Holmes, David Lea, Doug Peierls, Tim

-SAP AG Sun Microsystems, Inc.
+SAP SE Sun Microsystems, Inc.

 Updates to the Original Java Specification Request (JSR)